-Additionally, the sinister discovery of a dungeon in the ‘Bloody Chapel’, which revealed masses of human skeleton is every bit disturbing even for this dark tourism bucket list.
+Additionally, the sinister discovery of a dungeon in the ‘Bloody Chapel’, which revealed masses of human skeleton is every bit disturbing even for dark tourism enthusiasts.
 The remains were believed to be guests of the O’Carroll’s who sent them plunging from a trap door, and straight onto wooden spikes which punctured their lungs.
 Talk about a warm welcome.

 6. Pompeii, Italy

-A visit to Pompeii enables travelers to feast their eyes on Europe’s most compelling archaeological site.
-However, the sprawling ruins of Pompeii is both equally majestic and haunting.
+A visit to Pompeii allows travelers to feast their eyes on Europe’s most compelling archaeological site, as the sprawling ruins of Pompeii is both equally majestic and haunting.
 The world’s largest Roman town was destroyed by the eruptions of Mount Vesuvius in 79AD.
 Pompeii was then buried under this volcanic shroud for an estimated 1700 years, before active excavation efforts began in the 18th and 19th century.
 What was uncovered though, was nothing short of fascinating.

-The remains of human bodies were found in abundance, hauntingly frozen in time, thanks to volcanic ash.
+The remains of human bodies were found in abundance, shockingly frozen in time, thanks to the volcanic ash.
 Giuseppe Fiorelli, the director of the excavations identified the voids left by the decayed corpses.
-He then poured plaster into the air pockets and then chipped away the outer layers of ash to reveal the corpse, frozen in its original position.
-Some of these bodies were found trying to shield their faces and even a mother’s desperate attempts to save her child in vain, thanks to nature’s destructive forces.
+He then poured plaster into the air pockets and chipped away the outer layers of ash to reveal the corpse, frozen in its original position.
+Some of these bodies were found trying to shield their faces.
+The excavation also revealed a mother’s desperate attempt to save her child, unfortunately left in vain.

 There you have it, six haunting destinations for the ultimate dark tourism bucket list.
 If you’re keen to create spooky Halloween illustrations, check out this collection of Halloween design visuals.
 Finally, take a peek at this curated likebox for your travel inspiration, be it for your blog, magazine or website!